ansonnchan/2025-coding-assesment/README.md

 ## Submission

-When complete, please share the link of your GitHub repository (your forked version) containing your work in the Google Form submission.
+When complete, please share the link of your GitHub repository containing your work in the Google Form submission.

 **Your repository link should look like:**
 `https://github.com/YOUR_USERNAME/repository-name`

-Make sure your repository is **public** so reviewers can access your code.
+Make sure the repository collaborators (ramjayakumar21, maplesyrup-0606, and ubcuas) have access to review your code.

 ### Questions?